 The leading jockey and trainer both come from the early 19th century.
 Bill Scott has ridden more winners in the race than anyone else, with 9 wins to his name.
 Trainer John Scott, brother of Bill, has trained 16 winners in total.
 4 of the wins of Bill were trained by his brother, John.

-It’s a similar story in the jockey department as well to be honest.
-The likes of Ryan Moore, Frankie Dettori, William Buick, Andrea Atenzi and Jim Crowley have all performed well, with multiple winners to their name.
+In the jockey department, the likes of Ryan Moore, Jim Crowley, Frankie Dettori, Andrea Atenzi and William Buick all have all performed well, with numerous winners to their names.

 The St Leger was devised by a former army officer, Anthony St Leger.
 He lived near Doncaster and formed a group of races that included a sweepstake of 25 guineas for anyone that brought their horse along to race.
 The race actually started life as 2-miler, but has been reduced since, to the distance you see today (1m 6f).

 The first race took place on Cantley Common in 1776 and was won by unknown horse, that was later named Allabaculia.
-Upon deciding the stipulations for the following years race on the night after the first one was completed, it was suggested by Anthony St Leger that the race be known as the Rockingham Stakes, who owned the land that the race was on.
+Upon deciding the stipulations for the following years race on the night after the first one was completed, it was suggested by Anthony St Leger that the race be known as the Rockingham Stakes, after the Marquess of Rockingham who owned the land that the race was held on.